Efter-26/Scraping-News-Website-using-FastAPI-with-Python-language/README.md

 streamlit run Home.py
 ```
 ### **Step 5: Access the Application**
 Open your browser and navigate to http://localhost:8501 to view the Streamlit UI.
+But as it set on local server it can't be view in publicly that's why I have attached the screenshots in below.

 ## **6. Screenshots**
 ### Homepage: Display the news feed and summaries.